PubblyDevelopment/pubbly_design_tools/README.md

 Every export has as associated XML file.
 If you plug that XML file into the Pubbly Engine, it can run online, offline, or wrapped in a cordova created APK.
 Instructions for how to do that are at [Pubbly Engine](https://github.com/PubblyDevelopment/pubbly_engine) section building from xml.

 For a more project friendly approach, use a pubbly console.

-### Getting a console

 To build a console from scratch, follow instructions at [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console) section "Getting Started".
 This will allow you complete control over the environment.

-To "try out" an existing console, register on sandbox.pubbly.com.
+To "try out" an existing console, register on [sandbox.pubbly.com](sandbox.pubbly.com).
 It is hosted by us, and although you can upload, all content is wiped on a weekly basis.

-#### Static Exports
+### Exports: Static

-To simply export what you have and see it running in a browser,
+Static exports are books that require no changes from their preview mode.
+What you see in design tools is what you want in the browser.

 * Chose File -> Export -> Project to Console
 * Find the newly created zip file on your desktop (will be named same as project)